 Notice the comments on a recent video, promoted by Youtube, encouraging immigration.
 Many people are refusing to accept this propaganda, which is so different from their own experience of the recent migrants to Europe.
 But without christian virtue to direct this reaction to the good, many people commit the sin of wrath.

 When young people start investigating our culture and traditions some of them begin to reassess our religion.
 In spite of being perhaps the only institution left which retains conservative teachings about gender, marriage, contraception and abortion, powerful elements in the church appear to be trying to obfuscate or distance themselves from such teachings.
 Much media associated with the church appears to communicate a message that immigration from unchristian cultures is unconditionally wonderful, that we should become uncritically committed to a political program advanced by atheistic misanthropes in the name of environmentalism, while truth is unclear.
 How the laity could be compelled to accept any particular political program when nothing is ‘black and white’ is also left unclear.
-Young people who prefer the traditional Latin mass are called ‘rigid’ by Pope Francis, and characterised as insecure.
-The church is being drowned in the poz remembered from childhood, and affiliated with a political program with which much of the conservative youth does not agree, which they rightly understand is calculated to destroy Christendom.
+The church is being drowned in the poz remembered from childhood, and affiliated with a political program with which much of the conservative leaning youth does not agree, which they rightly understand to be part of an attempt to undermine what remains of Christendom.

 The Eastern Orthodox Church is less conservative than the Catholic Church in doctrine, but because it looks more authentic, it receives many young western converts.
 Some young people have the stomach to go beneath the surface and find the truth, and those who do gravitate to the Latin mass.
 Young people do not want community input, gender inclusive language and acoustic rock.
 They want the truth spoken bravely and valid sacraments.
 Young people like the mass in Latin, the priest facing God, Gregorian chant and no pointless and divisive lay involvement.
 Western people recognise the Latin mass as our church.
 The Novus Ordo experience is too weak to convince the skeptical and jaded youth that it can deal with the concept of evil and the reality of death.